3sanket3/3sanket3/content/posts/2019-05-31---api-key-authentication-for-accessing-serverless-api-at-aws-api-gateway.md

     description: This is explicitly provided api key
 ```

-If deploy the changes by running `sls deploy` the AWS will auto-generate the name of the api key and set the provided value
+If deploy the changes by running `sls deploy`, the AWS will auto-generate the name of the api key and set the provided value

 ![explicitly assigned value](/media/explicit-value-api-key.png)